 The transfers on the third day to San Pedro de Atacama are with Chilean buses that come to the border to meet with the 4x4s and must be arranged in advance with your tour from Uyuni (there are no public bus services from the border near San Pedro).

 For single day salt flats tours you will just take a day pack of personal items with you and the operators let you leave the rest of your belongings in the office in Uyuni.

-For multi day salt flats tours you will need to take more things of course but you should only take what you must take with you and leave things you dont need on the tour in the office.
-The reason is that the driver needs to manage the weight carried on the roof of the vehicle for both safety reasons and also it increase fuel consumption.
+For multi day salt flats tours you will need to take more things of course but you should only take what you need with you and leave things you don't need during the tour in the office.
+The reason is that the driver needs to manage the weight carried on the roof of the vehicle for both safety reasons and also it increases fuel consumption.